-All metadata fields must be completed before a page can be published.
+All metadata fields marked with an asterisk (*) must be completed before a page can be published.
 A warning message will be displayed if any required fields are missing.

 Dynamically generated metadata is also captured when a web page is created to provide enhanced search capabilities and better reporting for clients.
 Dynamic generated metadata tags capture site hierarchy (Theme, Sub-theme and Topic) and Content Editor group, augmenting content editor defined Metadata fields below.

 With the exception of text fields, there are two options for populating the fields with the controlled schema (taxonomy):

 - Click in the field and start typing to invoke this filtering functionality.
 Click on the applicable result to populate the field

 - Click the [Add] button to invoke the Term Picker.
 Search or Navigate to the applicable term(s).
 Click [Select] to populate the field

 Metadata Field Descriptions

 - Content Type1: Defaults to General Content.
 View the Tree Navigation tab to choose an alternate type that best describes the page content (Topic tab)